 The Evidentiary Hearing is a trial.
 It is a legal proceeding (although, generally in an informal setting).
 Appropriate decorum and respect for the process must be exercised by all.
 It is when you present your side of the case in a formal manner and the Assessor will present his/her case in a formal manner.
-The Evidentiary Hearing is recorded.
-It is presided over by a Hearing Officer trained to conduct the hearing and render a decision in property tax appeals.
-The Rules of Evidence apply.
+The Evidentiary Hearing is audio recorded.
+It is presided over by a Senior Hearing Officer, who is an administrative law judge and trained to conduct the hearing and render a decision in property tax appeals.
+The fundamental rules of evidence apply.
 NOTE: If you choose to proceed without an attorney (pro se) you will be deemed to know the relevant statutes, regulations, rules and case law.
 You will be held to the same standard as an attorney.